ryan258/ai-agriculture-advisors/happy-path.md

 ### Option A: Use the Web Interface

 1. Open your browser and navigate to: **http://localhost:3000**
-2. You should see the AI Agriculture Advisors interface
+2. You should see the AI Agriculture Advisors interface with dark/light mode toggle
 3. Select one or more experts from the sidebar (e.g., "Agricultural Science Expert")
 4. Enter a test query: `What are the benefits of crop rotation?`
 5. Click **"Submit Query"**
 6. Wait 5-10 seconds for the AI response

-**Success indicator:** You should see formatted responses from the selected experts.
+**Success indicator:** You should see formatted responses from the selected experts with markdown rendering.

 ### Option B: Test the API with curl